These laws in DC, Maryland and Virginia take effect on July 1 - WTOP News

-Come next week, there will be several new laws taking effect throughout our region.
-Some of the laws raise the minimum wage, some crack down on animal cruelty and others regulate the ever-confusing ticket selling landscape.
+Come Monday, there will be several new laws taking effect throughout our region.
+Some of the laws raise the minimum wage, some crack down on animal cruelty and others regulate the ever-confusing ticket-selling landscape.

 Here are a few laws taking effect on July 1 in D.C., Maryland and Virginia: